ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 To force processing the input data, a naive way is to append silent data when there is no enough data to process.
 That is, *x* ms of silent data will be appended when data is *(10-x)*-ms length.
 Nevertheless, this could result in **glitch** sounds in the audio.

 Instead of inserting the silent data between the voice data, we can append the silence in advance, before all the data, so there won't be any glitch.
 The only drawback is the real voice data won't be sent out immediately.
 The pre-buffered silent data will be sent as the output first.
 But how many silent data we need to feed in advance?
-The answer is at least **10ms** of data!
+The answer is **at least 10ms** of data!

-More specifically, the design is to have an *internal buffer* that pre-loads at least **10ms** of silent data in advance.
-The *internal buffer* has three components, *pending*, *audio-processing* and *ready*. *Pending* holds the *unprocessed* data that will be sent to *audio-processing*, *ready* stores the *processed* data out of *audio-processing*, while *audio-processing* is the place that takes raw voice input data, do audio processing like noise suppression or echo cancellation, and then return the processed data out.
+More specifically, the design is to have an *internal buffer* that pre-loads at least 10ms of silent data in advance.
+The *internal buffer* has three components, *pending*, *audio-processing* and *ready*. *Pending* holds the *unprocessed* data that will be sent to *audio-processing*, *ready* stores the *processed* data out of *audio-processing*, while *audio-processing* is the place that takes raw voice input data, do audio processing, and then return the processed data out.

 ```
         +------------------------------------------------+